Preventing Plagiocephaly (aka “Flat Head" Syndrome”)

 More commonly, plagiocephaly develops after birth when the baby is spending a significant amount of time on his or her back.
 A newborn often spends anywhere from 14-18 hours a day sleeping, and if a parent is following the AAP’s guidelines, that means lying on their back in a crib or bassinet.
 And if baby is spending a significant amount of time in her car seat, swing, or bouncy seat, the entirety of her day could be spent on her back!

-Furthermore, an infant’s skull is designed to be soft and pliable to allow for rapid growth in his first few months of life.
-This “soft head” combined with countless hours lying on his backs is the perfect recipe for the development of plagiocephaly.
+Furthermore, an infant’s skull is designed to be soft and pliable to allow for rapid growth in the first few months of life.
+This “soft head” combined with countless hours lying on his back is the perfect recipe for the development of plagiocephaly.

 How Do You Spot Plagiocephaly?